 Bonus Word: Eitrige, die.
 Literally it means purulent, as a pus-filled zit would be.
 Figuratively, the Viennese refer to a Käsekrainer sausage as such, due to the melted cheese bits that ooze out after each bite.
 Grossed out by the sausage’s nickname?
 Yes, not sure we like that either.
 The Eitrige comes usually as the main dish of a Sechszehner.

 On Learning New Words and Phrases in Austrian German

-Language, what a wondrous system of communication.
-It may seem that language is a monotonous, eternal given…yet it is alive, thriving and evolving through time, at all points in history and present; it develops from generation to generation and from one minute to the next as an inseparable element of culture.
+Language is a wondrous system of communication.
+It may seem that language is a monotonous, eternal given…yet it is alive, thriving, and evolving through time, at all points in history and the present; it develops from generation to generation and from one minute to the next as an inseparable element of culture.

 Food, which is this article’s running theme, nourishes body and soul and is therefore linked to well-being as well as a means to social bonding.
 As you start a new life in Vienna, knowing how food and drink items are referred to in the country is, therefore, paramount.